 - Business size: Your business needs to be small; this generally means it has $750,000 to $38.5 million or less in annual revenue and fewer than 150 employees

-- Credit score: 680-plus for all primary business owners (check your credit score for free)
+- Minimum credit score: 680 for all primary business owners

-- Personal guarantee: Required from all owners with at least 20 percent of the business
+- Personal guarantee: Required from all owners with at least 20%

 The general requirements to qualify for an SBA line of credit are the same as used for the SBA 7(a) loan program.
 However, there are also some specific eligibility requirements for each of the SBA CAPLine types.
 This is because each of SBA line of credit is meant to fill a different financing need.